 The congregation hired Rev. Laura Horton-Ludwig to be our associate minister in 2011.

 Natalie Fenimore became minister of religious exploration following her ordination.
 When Rev. Fenimore answered the called to be a minister at another congregation, we hired Linnea Nelson as director of RE.

 Also in 2011, Rev. Kären Rasmussen became part-time minister for social justice.

-In 2012-2013, we launched a new capital campaign; the Reach Campaign raised $2.6 million in pledges.
-That campaign funded a major upgrade of the parking lot, completed in 2014, to make it safer, more welcoming more environmentally sustainable.
+In 2012-13, we launched a new capital campaign; the Reach Campaign raised $2.6 million in pledges.
+That campaign funded a major upgrade of the parking lot, completed in 2014, to make it safer, more welcoming and more environmentally sustainable.
 The campaign also funded new technology for video recording and live streaming of services and events, as well as other projects for our buildings and grounds.
 The Reach Campaign also made a commitment to devote 10% of funds raised ‒ about $250,000 ‒ to a major community outreach and social justice initiative.

 UUCF is a leader in formation of the Faith Alliance for Climate Solutions, bringing together more than a dozen faith-based communities to identify and advocate for solutions to climate change.